davidgundry/MathsForCS/_course/numerical-systems/binary-multiplication.md

 ## Summary

 In this section we learned multiplication and division with binary numbers.

+* You should be able to multiply and divide binary numbers.

 You can now move on to the [challenges](../numerical-systems-challenges/) for this topic.